-Over the years, most people have learned inhaling smoke of any kind into our lungs is probably not the best method of consumption.
+Over the years, most people have learned that inhaling smoke of any kind into our lungs is probably not the best method of consumption.
 Tiny particles of burning embers and hot smoke can cause damage to the lungs and esophagus.
-Naturally, those looking to medicate with cannabis may want to seek a cleaner, safer method of consumption.
+Naturally, those looking to medicate with cannabis may want to seek a cleaner method of consumption.
 Fortunately, thanks to technology, there are multiple ways to consume cannabis in the prolific legal market.
-A Weed vape pen can come in many shapes, sizes, and formats.
-Let's look at a few varieties of weed vape pens which take the combustion out of cannabis.
+A weed vape pen canácome in many shapes, sizes, and formats.
+Let's look at a few varieties of weed vape pens that take the combustion out of cannabis

 Cannabis Oil Vaporizers vs. Dry Flower Vaporizers

 Maybe one of the most common products in the legal cannabis market today, hash oil vape cartridges and disposable weed vape pens filled with extracted cannabis oils are available in almost every dispensary in the legal market.
 While these types of devices are convenient and easy to use, they do come with a certain number of drawbacks: